 You need to be very careful of fermented soy products.
 There are many of these, including tempeh, bean curd, and miso soup.
 Tofu is a mixed bag here.
 Some types are fermented, so may be particularly bad on a low tyramine diet, while others are non-fermented, which leads to lower tyramine.

-We’re highlighting fermented soy products, as soybeans are a notable source of thiamine on their own.
+We’re highlighting fermented soy products, as soybeans are a notable source of tyramine on their own.
 So, you get a double whammy with fermented soy products, making them an especially bad choice.

 Bread is often recommended on a low tyramine diet, especially if you focus on whole grain bread, as this is more nutrient dense than white bread.
 Nevertheless, tyramine content is often higher in the bread that you’re making at home using yeast.